JoyZine Obama: Change

 littoral—of, or pertaining to, a shore, especially a sea shore.

-littoral rainforestlittoral rainforest—similar to sub-tropical rainforest, but occurs close to the sea and exposed to salt-laden winds.
+littoral rainforest—similar to sub-tropical rainforest, but occurs close to the sea and exposed to salt-laden winds.
 Usually found on nutrient-enriched deep sands or soils derived from slates and basalts, it's considered more as a distinctive series of communities rather than a subform of rainforest.
 Combining the characteristics of both sub-tropical and dry rainforest types, it is distinguished by the prevailing wind-sheared upper tree canopy, with some communities displaying prominent stands of conifers such as hoop pine or plum pine, and featuring species such as tuckeroo.
-To experience Australia's largest remaining intact stand of littoral rainforest, a visit to the World Heritage-listed Iluka Nature Reserve just north of Grafton is required, or you can make a day trip to Bundjalung National Park and enjoy the distinct coastal vegetation and rainforest types preserved there.
+To experience Australia's largest remaining intact stand of littoral rainforest, a visit to the World Heritage-listed Ila Nature Reserve just north of Grafton is required, or you can make a day trip to Bundjalung National Park and enjoy the distinct coastal vegetation and rainforest types preserved there.

 littoral zone—between the levels of low and high tide; the intertidal zone is often called the littoral zone in Australia.